bgottlob/v3/languages/rust/exercises/concept/enums/.docs/after.md

+enums help you program declaratively and increase readability for complex programs.

 Rust enums are also called algebraic data types.
 Why does this matter?
 Enumerations are a popular concept and programming languages implement them differently.
 Functional programming has influenced Rust's design and the `enum` implementation demonstrates that.